Why join the Bicycle Association?

 BA members who wish to be seen as advocacy leaders in the UK cycling industry sit on our Leadership Group.

-The Leadership Group acts as a governance board for our advocacy programme, and participating companies all agree to contribute time, resources and funding over and above their BA membership.
+The Leadership Group acts as a governance board for Investors in Cycling which powers our advocacy programme, and participating companies all agree to contribute time, resources and funding over and above their BA membership.

 Please contact us if your company would like to add its influence in this important forum.